jediknight813/Pixel-Discord-Bot/README.md

 # Pixel-Discord-Bot

-This discord bot can join voice channels and answer questions, make images, and search youtube/web.
+This discord bot can join voice channels and answer questions with tts using ElevenLabs, make images, and search youtube/web.

 ## It can answer questions using chat-gpt.